 - Wash the outboard motor body using fresh water.
 NOTICE: Do not spray water into the air intake.
-[ECM01840] For further information, see page 69. - 2.
+[ECM01840] For further information, see page 70. - 2.
 Disconnect the fuel line from the motor or shut off the fuel cock, if equipped. - 3.
-Remove the top cowling and propeller. - Install the flushing attachment over the 4. cooling water inlet.
+Remove the top cowling and propeller. - 4.
+Install the flushing attachment over the cooling water inlet.
 NOTICE: Do not run the engine without supplying it with cooling water.
-Either the engine water pump will be damaged or the enaine will damaged be from overheating.
+Either the engine water pump will be damaged or the engine will be damaged from overheating.
 Before starting the engine, be sure to supply water to the cooling water passages.
-Avoid running the outboard motor at high speed while on the flushing attachment, otherwise overheating could OCCUT.
+Avoid running the outboard motor at high speed while on the flushing attachment, otherwise overheating could occur.
 [ECM02000]